International Society for Soil Mechanics and Geotechnical Engineering: ISSMGE Presidents and Secretaries-General

+The ISSMGE Presidents over its history are as follows:

+The secretaries general have been as follows:

 Activities

 The ISSMGE organises conferences on subjects including deep foundations, earthquake engineering and underground construction.
 Its main events continue to be the quadrennial International Conference on Soil Mechanics and Geotechnical Engineering (ICSMGE), plus five quadrennial regional conferences, Young Geotechnical Engineers' Conferences, and specialist international conferences, symposia and workshops.

 In addition to a bimonthly bulletin and various technical committee reports, the society publishes an official scientific journal in collaboration with Geoengineer.org, the International Journal of Geoengineering Case Histories.
 This is a peer-reviewed online journal that presents reports of observations and data collected in the practice of geotechnical engineering, earthquake engineering, environmental geotechnics, and engineering geology.